tpoisot/ms_pop_networks/ms_pop.md

 assumption that species interactions themselves vary over biogeographical scales.
 Models of species distributions will therefore increase their predictive potential if they account for the variability of ecological interactions.
-In turn, tighter coupling between species distributions and interactions distributions models will allow accurate predictions of the properties of emerging ecosystems [@gilman_..., @eastes_...] and the spatial variability of properties between existing ecosystems.
+In turn, tighter coupling between species distributions and interactions distributions models will allow accurate predictions of the properties of emerging ecosystems [@gilman_framework_2010, @estes_trophic_2011] and the spatial variability of properties between existing ecosystems.
 By paying more attention to the variability of species interactions, the field of biogeography will be able to re-visit classical observations typically explained by species-level mechanisms: how does community complexity and function vary along latitudinal gradients, is there information hidden in the co-occurrence or avoidance of species interactions, etc.